Manan006/WebHTR/README.md

 `git clone https://github.com/Manan006/WebHTR.git`

-install the dependencies
+cd into it and install the dependencies

-`pip install -r requirements.txt`
+`cd WebHTR;pip install -r requirements.txt`

 then run it